schani/clj-siteswap-sudoku/README.md

 resulting puzzles might have some solutions where two or more siteswaps are the same - it's your job to find the one solution where there are no two identical siteswaps.

+Note that the complex rule requirement that all siteswaps be different does not apply to siteswaps with period 1.
+It also does not apply to any pair of siteswaps with different periods, i.e. 51 is considered different from 5151.

+If you want to generate a puzzle with a non-rectangular shape, use the `--shape-file` option to specify a file that describes the shape.
+A space in that file stands for an empty square, every other character for a square that is part of a siteswap.
+If such a character is a digit or a lowercase letter and it falls within the range of allowed throws, then only that throw is allowed on that square.
+As an example, this is the same shape you would get with the options `--rows 2 --cols 3`:

+    ###
+    ###

+This is the same shape, but with the throw in the upper left fixed to a 1:

+    1##
+    ###

+See the `shapes` directory for a few more interesting examples.